Bradysm/pyspy/readme.md

 ## How to use
 Prior to running this script, you will need two things:
-1. create a ***"format.txt"*** file in the same directory that the script is contained within.
+1. create a ***"format.txt"*** file in the src directory.
 The file will need to be structured as follows:
 ``` txt
 <senders-email>
 <recievers-email>